Dr-UmairKhan/Critical-Tectonic-Window/README.md

-Simply click the link below to open the notebook in Google Colab and run all cells: https://colab.research.google.com/github/Dr-UmairKhan/Critical-Tectonic-Window/blob/main/SC_RF_Makran.ipynb No installation required.
+Simply click the link below to open the notebook in Google Colab and run all cells: https://colab.research.google.com/github/Dr-UmairKhan/Critical-Tectonic-Window/blob/main/SC_RF_Makran.ipynb

 ## Code support

 The code is developed in Python.
-If you are using the data files (Accretionary-Wedge Thickness, Bulk Density, Cumulative energy release, Residual Gravity, Shear Stress, Slab Tempreture and Taper Angle), please contact me: umairkhanbku@gmail.com
+If you are using the data files (Accretionary-Wedge Thickness, Bulk Density, Cumulative energy release, Residual Gravity, Shear Stress, Slab Tempreture and Taper Angle) in your research publications, please contact me: umairkhanbku@gmail.com

 ## Directory structure description